The creme de la creme of Southbank pubs to sink a pint in.

 With a great selection of popular beers on tap, including Yakima Red, Lagunitas, Kozel, and the scrumptious Hop House 13, there’s plenty to choose from, and the friendly staff are more than happy to offer you suggestions and guide your decision making.

-Showing live sporting events in a bustling and exciting atmosphere, The Thirsty Bear is a fantastic spot to head to if there’s a big game on, though I would suggest booking a table, particularly if you’re planning on heading there over the weekends as it can get super busy.
+Showing live sporting events in a bustling and exciting atmosphere, The Thirsty Bear is a fantastic spot to head to if there’s a big game on, though we would suggest booking a table, particularly if you’re planning on heading there over the weekends as it can get super busy.

 Doggett’s Coat and Badge